ZornLab/Mona/README.md

 ## Using Mona

 All datasets must be converted into a 'Mona directory' before they can be viewed.
-Don't forget to also save a separate 'standard' version of the dataset, such as with 'saveRDS()'.
 For Seurat objects:

 ```
 save_mona_dir(seurat,assay="SCT",dir="Desktop/my_dataset",name="Name",description="Description",species="human")